BeiyanYunyi/Astro-blog-Lithium/README.md

 - UnoCSS
 - Tags
 - Default layout for Markdown and MDX -- no need to write layout froutmatter for each post.
-- Zero JavaScript in frontend (except for comment system)
 - Fast -- ~35kB for home page
 - Solid.js support, or you can replace it with React, Vue, Svelte, etc.